 - Next, I write an article that posts a copy of the video, summarizes the lessons, profiles more background on the interviewee, and tells some of the great advice that was left of the Cutting Room Floor.
 See an example here.
 We post that on our blog.
 And then push that out again on LinkedIn.
 And in the newsletter.

 - Then, we use the lessons from the interviews in classes we teach.
 Like this one.
 Which we’ll post in a blog.
 Like this one.
 And share it across those other channels.

 The goal of all of these channels is to increase viewership, social followers, email audience, class attendees, and then – clients.

 You don’t have to do all this with your content.
 But take the lesson to recycle whatever content you curate and modify it for the channels you use.

-I’ll continue with Tips #3, 4 and 5 in the second installment of this article.
-It’ll be posted in a week.
-Please email me at firstname.lastname@example.org with your questions, stories, and ideas of what’s working this year on building your own digital presence.
+Click here to read part two of this series with tips #3, 4 and 5.
+Please email me at email@example.com with your questions, stories, and ideas of what’s working this year on building your own digital presence.